numtel/meteor-mysql/context.md

 ### UDF TCP callback

-To realize OPLOG-esque integration with MySQL, a UDF written in C/C++ must be compiled and installed on the machine running MySQL server. `sudo` or `root` access is required to install the UDF in MySQL's plugin directory.
+To realize OPLOG-esque integration with MySQL, a UDF written in C/C++ may be compiled and installed on the machine running MySQL server. `sudo` or `root` access is required to install the UDF in MySQL's plugin directory.

 Keeping the same package interface, a UDF backed update transmission option would offer lower latency and greater reliability.